Girls 3v3 Basketball League

 7th - 8th

-* Times are approximate and subject to change based on the number of teams.
+* Times are approximate and subject to change based on the number of teams and gym availability.

 All You Need To Know